rabanti-github/NanoXLSX-experimental/README.md

 If you want to compile the documentation project (folder: Documentation; project file: shfbproj), you need also the **[Sandcastle Help File Builder (SHFB)](https://github.com/EWSoftware/SHFB)**.
 It is also freely available.
 But you don't need the documentation project to build the NanoXLSX library.

 The .NET version of the documentation may vary, based on the installation.
 If v4.5 is not available, upgrade to target to a newer version, like v4.6

+### Other dependencies

+The Test project and GitHub Actions may also require dependencies like unit testing frameworks or workflow steps.
+However, **none of these dependencies are essential to build the library**.
+They are just utilities.

 ## Installation